Swanston Street: Use for marches, rallies and protests

 Many marches, rallies and protests involve the use of Swanston Street, resulting in planned and unplanned road closures.
 The street is the venue for many annual events, including the Moomba parade, the AFL Grand Final parade and Melbourne Cup parade.
 It is also the major route for the Anzac Day parade because Swanston Street leads into St Kilda Road, the site of the Shrine of Remembrance.

 Becoming car free

 Swanston Street was one of the busiest roads in Melbourne, carrying a large volume of private car traffic, mostly transiting through the city.
 In 1992, the street was made partially car-free, with limited exemptions for small freight, buses and private cars during certain times of the day.
 After that, proposals for the street to become entirely car-free gained momentum.

-On 27 January 2010, it was announced that the entire length of Swanston Street would become car free.
-The $25.6 million proposal included plans for several city squares along the street and several large tram stops.
-Aside from trams, the only motorised vehicular access was for emergency vehicles and small-scale freight at certain times.
+On 27 January 2010, it was announced that the entire length of Swanston Street up to Franklin Street would become car free.
+The $25.6 million proposal involved extending the footpath by about four metres, allowing room for two avenues of plane trees, planting, seating, kiosks, bicycle parking, sculptures and the like.
+Tram stops were created by extending the footpath up to the tracks for the length of a block at Collins, Bourke, La Trobe and Franklin Streets.
+A major bicycle route was created down the street, which shares the footpath at the new tram stops.
+The only other access allowed was for emergency vehicles and small-scale freight at certain times.
 The modifications to the street commenced in late 2011 and were completed in late 2012.